Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 Plaky is cloud-based and feature-packed project management software that stands out for its:

-- Generous free forever plan — The free plan offers unlimited users, spaces, boards, and items, allowing your team to enjoy basic project management features forever.
+- Generous free forever plan — the free plan offers unlimited users, spaces, boards, and items, allowing your team to enjoy basic project management features forever.

-- Affordability — In case you need some more advanced features like bulk actions, board permissions, or private boards, you can opt for the incredibly affordable Pro or Enterprise plan.
+- Affordability — in case you need some more advanced features like bulk actions, board permissions, or private boards, you can opt for the incredibly affordable Pro or Enterprise plan.

 - Ease of use — Plaky is intuitive and straightforward to use, allowing smooth adoption and fast onboarding.